 The purpose of this annex is to ensure that there are procedures in place to protect staff/students and school property in the event of a terrorist threat.
-School administrators will be notified of terrorist threats through either of the following means:
+They come from a terrorist organization or individual.
+School administrators may be notified of terrorist threats through either of the following means:

 A National Terrorism Advisory System (NTAS) alert from US Department of Homeland Security.
 Directly by a law enforcement or homeland security official.
+Reported threats to the school or its population that have been deemed credible thru a threat assessment. (see Threat Assessment Team end of this annex)